The Seahawks’ quest to win the West — and maybe the NFC — starts Sunday at Arizona

 - The Seahawks on Saturday downgraded guard Mike Iupati to out for Sunday’s game with a back injury.
 Jordan Simmons figures to make his second straight start at left guard in his place.
 Simmons played all 54 snaps against Minnesota two weeks ago.

-— The Seahawks on Saturday also elevated linebacker Ray-Ray Armstrong off the practice squad.
+- The Seahawks also elevated linebacker Ray-Ray Armstrong off the practice squad.
 The eight-year veteran figures to see action on special teams.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.